 Here’s the complete cottage:

-If you would like to build some houses, use the form below to request a free PowerPoint file showing the details of these two examples:
+If you would like to build some houses, use the form below to request a free PowerPoint file (see this page about free files) showing the details of these two examples: